Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 WebRTC stands for Web Real-Time Connections.
 It enables real-time voice and video connections to be established through your browser.
 WebRTC leaks could leave you vulnerable to cyberattacks or just leak your personal information.

-Turbo has previously failed the WebRTC leak tests, so we were pleasantly surprised this go around.
-The IP address listed didn't match ours.
+Turbo has previously failed the WebRTC leak tests, so we were pleasantly surprised by this.
+The IP address and location listed didn't match ours.

 Kill switch test

-• Kill switch test results: Turbo VPN failed its kill switch tests.
+• Kill switch test results: Turbo VPN passed its kill switch test.

 A kill switch is an essential VPN feature.
 With the kill switch enabled, your internet will be disconnected if your VPN drops.
 That way, your data and online activities won't be exposed if your VPN connection falters.

-We started with a server connection in South Korea.
-We opened IPLeak.net but our true location appeared before we could even switch servers, giving Turbo an automatic fail.
+We started with a server connection in Germany.
+We opened IPLeak.net and surprisingly our true location never leaked, even when we disconnected the VPN.

 Turbo VPN compatibility